pMonfared/UrlShortner/README.md

 npm install
 ```

-### You need install some packages globally on your os like:
+### You need to install some packages globally on your os like:

 nodemon for run-watching mode development
 ```javascript
 npm i -g nodemon
 ```

-because those are tool not a dependency for project
+because those are tools not a dependency for the project

 ```javascript
 jest